schillermann/vscode-simple-vim/README.md

 ## Operators

 Operators act on a range of text.
-In Normal mode the range is specified by the OperatorRange typed after the operator.
+In Normal mode the range is specified by the operator range typed after the operator.
 In Visual mode it is the visual selection.

 | Keys | Description |
 |-|-|